AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 3. $C_A$ is able to prove that its headers have been recorded in $C_B$, and has full knowledge of which headers have been recorded; and
 4. $C_A$ integrates this knowledge into its chain-weighting algorithm.

-If $C_A$ and $C_B$ are doing *mutual* PoW reflection, then the same conditions must be satisfied by $C_B$.
+If $C_A$ and $C_B$ are doing *mutual* Proof of Reflection, then the same conditions must be satisfied by $C_B$.

 Is $C_A$ able to *simultaneously* do reflection with more than one other chain, e.g., $C_C ...
 C_Z$?
 Yes.
 There is nothing that we have covered so far that would prevent this.
-If *PoW reflection* is viable with a single other chain, then it is viable with *many* other chains.
+If *Proof of Reflection* is viable with a single other chain, then it is viable with *many* other chains.
 However, the dynamics do becoming increasingly complex, as we will soon see.

 In order to support arbitrarily many reflections, we need to modify \textsc{ReflectedBlockWeight} from \autoref{alg:refl-1-bw} as done in \autoref{alg:refl-many-chains}.